r37r0m0d3l/publish_subscribe/README.md

     -   Event inheritance.
 This should be handled by subscription callbacks **not by** the publish-subscribe system.

     -   Hellish **wildcards-hierarchical addressing-messages matching** for each event.
-    First of all this is impossible with numbers or symbols.
+    First of all, this is impossible with numbers or symbols.
-    And this makes no sense as you can create root channel name anyway.
+    And this makes no sense as you can create the root channel name anyway.
     In example when you publish `"app:user:registered"` and `"app:user:login"`, just publish `"app:user"` among others.
     While when you publish `"app:user:re-login"`, do not publish `"app:user"` and `"re-login"` event will be kept *private* or *unimportant* to others.